Plan Ahead: Your Ticket to Gluten-Free Air Travel

 Pack gluten-free snacks in your carry-on

-Just to cover your bases, pack some gluten-free snacks in your carry-on.
+Just to cover your bases, pack some gluten-free flight snacks in your carry-on.
 It will save you time trying to find gluten-free options in the airport.
 And if your flight somehow doesn’t have gluten-free food or runs out, you’ll be prepared.

 You should be able to pack food like: